 ValeriaNapoleoneXXIFA is an ongoing commitment to underwrite the Great Hall Exhibition Series at the Institute of Fine Arts, two solo exhibitions a year focused on the work of female artists.

-Lillian Beeson (Taurus sun) is a second-year MA student in the History of Art and Archaeology at NYU’s Institute of Fine Arts.
-In her research, she primarily uses social art historical methodology to examine how eighteenth- and nineteenth- century French art interacts with the cultural context in which it was created.
+Lillian Beeson (Taurus sun) holds a Masters degree (2023) in the History of Art and Archaeology from NYU’s Institute of Fine Arts.
+In her research, she primarily uses social art historical methodology to examine how eighteenth- and nineteenth-century French art interacts with the cultural context in which it was created.
 Her art historical work has been recognized through awards such as the Jack Breckenridge Prize in Art History, the School of Art Special Talent Award, and the Katherine K. Herberger Scholarship.
 She has held positions at the Arizona State University Art Museum, Artists’ Literacies Institute, 5-50 Gallery, and NYU’s Department of Art History.
 Beeson is deeply interested in how curatorial practice can inform public perceptions of art, which she explored in her first exhibition Dreamscape/Escape and in her published article “Curatorial Practice and the Power of Perception: Fred Wilson’s Mining the Museum and the Newly Reinstalled British Galleries at the Metropolitan Museum of Art.”

 Laura Sofía Hernández González (Aries sun) is a Puerto Rican first-year MA student in the History of Art and Archaeology at NYU's Institute of Fine Arts.
 The interdisciplinary academic and professional formation she has pursued since her undergraduate journey—primarily centered on Journalism and Archaeology, with a few additional studies in French and Art History—informs her art historical scholarship.
 Her past archaeological research pertains to documentary evidence from nineteenth and twentieth century San Juan, focusing on the stories of women, the working class, and domestic life in Puerto Rico's capital city.
 She has presented part of this work at two Society for American Archaeology meetings and published it at the peer-reviewed journal [IN]Genios.
 She has also worked as an intern at the art history and art criticism journal, Visión Doble, and as a sponsored affiliate at the Kelsey Museum of Archaeology at the University of Michigan.
 Her background as a journalist has led her to believe that making information accessible to multiple audiences should be one of the primary goals in curatorial work.
 Meanwhile, her first-hand knowledge of political and gender violence in Puerto Rico influences her to practice intersectional feminist and anti-colonial art history.